FreeOpcUa/opcua-asyncio/docs/user_management.md

 # User Management
 ## Overview
-Currently user management on OPC servers here is done exclusively through certificates.
+Currently user management on OPC-UA servers here is done exclusively through certificates.

-How this works in practice is that every user generates a certificate/private key pair, and then the certificate is given to the OPC server.
-The administrator of the OPC server enters the certificate into the `certificate_handler` with a `UserRole` and a `name`.
+How this works in practice is that every user generates a certificate/private key pair, and then the certificate is given to the OPC-UA server.
+The administrator of the OPC-UA server enters the certificate into the `certificate_handler` with a `UserRole` and a `name`.
 When a user connects with this certificate, every action they do will be associated with their name in the logs, and the `permission_ruleset` will determine whether a user with that role can carry out that action.